-Step 1.
-Note the orientation of the new system board, and carefully place it into the chassis.
-Ensure that the serial port on the system board is inserted into the corresponding slot, and the eight screw holes on the system board are aligned with the corresponding mounting studs on the chassis.

-Figure 112.
-Installing the system board
+- Step 1.
+Note the orientation of the new system board and carefully place it into the chassis.
+Ensure that the serial port on the new system board is inserted into the corresponding hole in the chassis and the eight screw holes in the new system board are aligned with the corresponding mounting studs on the chassis. - Step 2.
+Tighten the eight screws to secure the system board in place.